-The Columbine High shooters are sometimes falsely portrayed as this.
-Many other school shooters, both before and after, were this trope to a T. Most notably is the 2007 V-Tech shooter Seung Hui Cho.
+- The Columbine High shooters are sometimes falsely portrayed as this.
+Many other school shooters, both before and after, were (sometimes) this trope to a T. There's also the 2007 Virginia Tech shooter Seung Hui Cho.
 His videos that he mailed to NBC directly stated that this was his motive (although, the truth is that Cho was severely mentally ill and his motive had little basis in reality).

 The only European state pressing hard for air strikes in Libya is France, which has no bitter memories of foolish support for the invasion of Iraq because France opposed that invasion.
 Who's a cheese-eating surrender monkey now, eh?

-When Gaius Julius Caesar was a young man, he was once kidnapped and ransomed by pirates.
+- When Julius Caesar was a young man, he was once kidnapped and ransomed by pirates.
 During his captivity, Caesar told them that he will have them executed and they mocked him for what seemed a joke.
-However after being freed, Caesar assembled a fleet, captured the pirates and carried out his threat.
+After being freed, Caesar assembled a fleet, captured the pirates and carried out his threat.

-Machiavelli warned rulers against becoming victims of this trope.
+- Machiavelli warned rulers against becoming victims of this trope.
 He wrote to never inflict "small injuries" against enemies because people will seek to avenge small injuries, but are unable to avenge large injuries.
 Kill or befriend, but never insult or humiliate.
 Similarly, his famous quote 'If one cannot be loved, be feared' often leaves off the last part of the quote, to 'avoid being hated,' to avoid what often happens when the people won't take it anymore.